AndresChanchi/blockchain-mintic/README_EN.md

 ## Latest Updates

-- **Current Branch (`course-summary`)**: Summarizes the progress and updates from all previous classes.
+- **Current Branch (`project-documentation`)**: Summarizes the progress and updates from all previous classes.
 It includes a consolidated view of the learning outcomes and key concepts covered.
 - **Recent Changes**: Updates from the latest class or modification can be added here.
 This section keeps track of the most recent changes and additions to the project.

 ## Installation and Usage